 Attorney for Felony Marijuana Possession Arrests in Cincinnati, OH

 If you were arrested anywhere in Hamilton County for an alleged felony possession of marijuana offense, it is in your best interest to immediately retain legal counsel.
-Joslyn Law Firm defends clients accused of marijuana offenses in communities throughout southwest Ohio, including Delhi, Green, Harrison, Miamitown, Norwood, Springdale, Sycamore, Anderson, Bridgetown, and many others.
+Joslyn Law Firm defends clients accused of marijuana offenses (including possession of marijuana with intent to sell) in communities throughout southwest Ohio, including Delhi, Green, Harrison, Miamitown, Norwood, Springdale, Sycamore, Anderson, Bridgetown, and many others.

 Cincinnati criminal defense lawyer Brian Joslyn can identify any weaknesses in a prosecutor’s evidence or any law enforcement errors that could lead to your charges possibly being reduced or dismissed.
 Call (513) 399-6289 today to have our attorney provide an honest and thorough evaluation of your case during a free initial consultation.